 Cooking with tea is one of the best kept secrets.

 Keep napkins handy for these sticky chicken drumsticks.
-The glaze is simple with just brewed tea, orange juice, and honey.
-The brewed Early Grey tea is the secret ingredient to this glaze everyone will love.
-Zesty, assertive, and sweet, this glaze will surely stay on rotation whether you’re grilling, searing, or using the oven.
+The glaze is a simple mixture of brewed tea, orange juice, and honey.
+Zesty, assertive, and sweet, this sauce will surely stay on rotation whether you’re grilling, searing, or using the oven.

 Poaching fish in tea is the genius prep method you never knew you needed.
 Tea plus aromatics, such as star anise and ginger and soy sauce, infuse the fish with the most flavorful stock.
 Once it's done cooking, the liquid then turns into a sauce with just the simple addition of mirin and rice vinegar.
 Serve with rice or steamed broccoli for a major weeknight win.

 Here, buttery shortbread cookies get the fragrant treatment thanks to a touch of Earl Grey tea leaves.
 They’re magnificent on their own, but you can easily use these treats to elevate a bowl of ice cream or trifle.
 The possibilities are endless, and these cookies couldn’t be easier to make.

 Adding a cup of Earl Grey tea into the batter infuses this decadent chocolate cake with bergamot flavor and delicious herbal fragrance.